-120 Village Square #9, Orinda CA 94563 U.S.A.
-Tel: (925) 817-9962 A Non-Profit 501c3 Tax Exempt Organization https://conservationvip.org info@conservationvip.org CST 2089890-40 Campo Duro projects included:
+https://conservationvip.org info@conservationvip.org CST 2089890-40 Campo Duro projects included:

-- installation of a 2500-liter water tank (purchased with funds donated by a previous ConservationVIP[®] volunteer) and trenching approximately 450' of waterline to supply fresh drinking water to tortoise ponds - cutting approximately 350 square feet of sod and redistributing sod plugs over approximately 800 square feet for tortoise food - trimming new shoots off existing Otoy plants and transplanting approximately 150 plants for new growth for tortoise food over and area approximately 1800 square ft - trimming via weed eater all grounds to permit the emergence of new grass and minimizing overgrowth of weeds - raking and piling trimmings and debris for mulch around surrounding tree trunks - clearing pathways for tortoises to access ponds and ensuring rock paths were well-defined, allowing tortoises to trim their nails as they move about the grounds.
+- trimming new shoots off existing Otoy plants and transplanting approximately 200 plants for new growth for tortoise food over an area approximately 1800 square ft - trimming via weed eater all grounds to permit the emergence of new grass and minimizing overgrowth of weeds - raking and piling trimmings and debris for mulch around surrounding tree trunks - clearing pathways for tortoises to access ponds and ensuring rock paths were well-defined, allowing tortoises to trim their nails as they move about the grounds. - Raking debris out of the ponds - Trimming the natural fence around the Tortoise enclosure, and planting cuttings in areas where the vegetation along the fence is thin.

 Day 9: After breakfast, the group completed tasks in the tortoise enclosure, then cleaned up, marked, and stored tools for subsequent ConservationVIP[®] volunteer trips.
-Before lunch we enjoyed a surprise excursion into a lava tunnel led by a local guide.
-After lunch the group packed up, said goodbye to the Campo Duro staff, and returned to the hotel in the village of Puerto Villamil.
+After lunch the group packed up, said goodbye to the Campo Duro staff and tortoises, and returned to the hotel in the village of Puerto Villamil.

-Day 10: Fully rested and up early, volunteers travelled by bus to the Sierra Negra trailhead where our local guide gave us an extensive introduction to the volcanic origins of the Galápagos Islands as we hiked the trail for a view of Sierra Negra volcano.
+Day 10: Fully rested and up early, volunteers travelled by bus to the Sierra Negra trailhead where our local guide Christian gave us an extensive introduction to the volcanic origins of the Galápagos Islands as we hiked the trail for a view of Sierra Negra volcano.
 The overcast skies made for pleasant temperatures on the 10-mile trail known as Volcan Chico.
 The summit revealed fantastic views of the caldera and amazing landscapes.
-One special highlight near the end of our hike was sharing the trail with an approximately 80-year-old giant tortoise!

-120 Village Square #9, Orinda CA 94563 U.S.A.
-Tel: (925) 817-9962 A Non-Profit 501c3 Tax Exempt Organization https://conservationvip.org info@conservationvip.org CST 2089890-40 That evening, volunteers enjoyed a special dinner and celebrated the new friendships and lasting memories.
+That evening, volunteers enjoyed a special dinner and celebrated the new friendships and lasting memories.
 The compassion, energy, and thoughtfulness of each volunteer was infectious as everyone expressed a deep appreciation for our time and the work we accomplished together.